 Description

-MATERIALS: the upper floors are faced with Flemish-bond red bricks, first and second floors of the front (south) elevation are faced with red bricks.
-The east side elevation is constructed of brick, practically painted.
-The half-hipped roof over the front range is covered in slate, with brick stacks.
+The upper floors are faced with Flemish-bond red bricks, while the first and second floors of the front (south) elevation are also made of red bricks.
+The east side elevation is constructed of brick that has been nearly painted.
+The half-hipped roof over the front range is covered in slate and features brick chimney stacks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.